davidtwco/rfcs/text/0000-build-std.md

 As an optimisation, Cargo queries the Index of a registry for package information including the package names and versions available and what the dependencies for each version are.
-Inside a directory hierarchy exists one file for each package, containing a [JSON object][cargo-json-schema] on each line for each version availble.
+Inside a directory hierarchy exists one file for each package containing a [JSON object][cargo-json-schema] on each line for each version available.
 Many keys in the schema are reminiscent of the keys in `Cargo.toml` files.
 As a whole the index contains enough information for Cargo's resolver to resolve a dependency graph without downloading the entire registry or parsing `Cargo.toml` files.
+The registry may refer to packages in other registries, but all packages in the dependency graph must exist in a registry.

 ### Features
 [background-features]: #features